9 Reasons to Buy Your Glasses Online — and How to Get a Pair for $38

 After all, you want to see what each pair will look like on you, not a model.

 Get this.
-Sites like GlassesUSA offers virtual try-ons.
+Some sites offer virtual try-ons.
 Just upload a photo of yourself and you can see how the frames fit your face and style.

 Trying to decide between a few different frames?
 Take a couple of screenshots and send them to friends or family who'll give you an honest opinion about what looks best.